Food Lists

 What about tricky ingredients?
 The ones that you’re not sure about – like why are sweet potatoes okay but we’re not to eat regular potatoes?
 Be sure to read up and remember these two resources – What’s In, What’s Out on the AIP – Answers to Tricky Foods and Non-AIP Ingredients in Food, Body Products and Household Items.

-If you haven’t yet signed up for the Quick Start Guide that I recommended on the getting started page you’ll want to make sure you do – they provide printable lists of the foods to eat and foods to avoid while on the elimination stage and guides to reintroductions and food reactions.
+If you haven’t yet signed up for the AIP Foundation Series that I recommended on the getting started page you’ll want to make sure you do – they provide printable lists of the foods to eat and foods to avoid while on the elimination stage and guides to reintroductions and food reactions.

 Nightshade Free Survival Guide – What are nightshades and why do we avoid them on the AIP?